archbardinexile/BGCL/DM-notes.md

 title: Dungeon Master's Notes
 ---

-## **Manyshells**

-### The Siege of Farwest

-The *Crosscut Circle* are supported by ***3 githzechi ships***.
-Traps have been laid at *Serpent's Creek*.
-Underwater spikes are ***difficult terrain*** and may ***damage (AC 15)*** or ***restrain (DC 10)*** ships. ***4d4*** piercing damage per spike (1d6).

-*Anchorheart*'s ships were unable to capture the catamaran before it entered *Farwest*.
-The githzechi ships will drive them away.
-Anchorheart's ships will move east to begin bombardment of *Pedn Vounder*.
-A ***hit (AC 20)*** will create falling rocks.

-The **Six of Steel** may evade falling rocks ***DEX save (DC 18) damage 6d6*** or hide in the adamantine fortress ***damage 3d6 halved***.
-Anchorheart may try to persuade **Guy** to give himself up.

-*Durzus*' 8 ships and *Elyse*'s airship will arrive at sunrise.
-They will face Anchorheart's 7 ships.
-The *Umberlee's Wrath* is disabled and may be retrieved once abandoned.
-Anchorheart will cast sending to Guy before fleeing.
-Anchorheart's ships will retreat.
+### I Know a Guy

+- **Guy** must decide whether to stay with the *Six of Steel* or join *Elyse* aboard the *Aubrey*.
+- **Firien** intends to summon the remaining *Feywild Ones* to *Arx* to take the oath.
+- *Roshia* will summon **Gomruss** to *Os Terrae* to help rescue Doctor *Gurdeep Darshan*'s expedition.

 ---

+## **Arx**

 ### Project Abyss

-The submarine successfully fled to *Arx* where the *Crosscut Circle* intend to meet the **Six of Steel**.
-The submarine needs several days worth of repairs.
-The Six of Steel may find materials in Arx.
+> The submarine escaped to *Arx* where the *Crosscut Circle* now await the *Six of Steel*.
+It will take several days to repair the submarine and make it under-seaworthy.
+The party may find materials in Arx.

-*Naal* and *Vetra* want to recover the body of *Tenebrae* (*Arzhang*) from *Mundi Eversor* in the *Vena Trench*.
-They intend to conduct a ritual to revive him and prove that *Caelum* created the Miasma.
+*Naal* and *Vetra* intend to recover the body of *Tenebrae* (*Arzhang*) from *Mundi Eversor* in the *Vena Trench*.
+They plan to conduct a ritual to revive him and prove that *Caelum* created the Miasma.

-The Six of Steel cannot reveal that the body inside Mundi Eversor is not Tenebrae unless they have the Crosscut Circle take the same oath.
+The Six of Steel cannot reveal that the body inside Mundi Eversor is not Tenebrae unless the Crosscut Circle take the oath.

----

-## **Plane of Mirrors**

-### Confront River Chapman
+### Chapman's House of Mirrors

-> Tymora's emissary, *Chance*, has been trapped in a mirror by *River Chapman*, who is using her luck to influence his business and income.
-Chance recruits Gomruss to help her escape.
+> Tymora's emissary, *Chance*, has been trapped in the mirror plane by *River Chapman*, who is using her luck to influence his business and income.
+Chance has recruited **Gomruss** to help her escape.

-Lighting the candles creates a portal to a corridor of mirrors presenting infinite destinations.
-The Six of Steel may have to fight their duplicates to continue.

-- The Arx expedition can be seen trapped in a sandstone maze demiplane.
-  - Six of Steel must guide them out while battling mirror mephits.
-  - Darkhalijz, the spirit cloak worn by Xander Coppermane, tells how the staff from his collection banishes enemies to the mirror plane.
-To escape they must find and destroy it.
-- Chance can be seen trapped in a giant hourglass on an infinite chequerboard.
+> Doctor *Gurdeep Darshan*'s expedition into the *Tomb of Darkhalijz* became trapped in the mirror plane when they disturbed the ancient tabaxi's banishing staff. *Roshia* has summoned Gomruss to help.

+- Gomruss must return Roshia's pocket watch to restore her memory of the Inquisition's attack on the druids.
+  - The pocket watch shows that Gomruss is missing memories but its magic cannot restore them—he has blocked the memories himself.

+The Six of Steel may enter the mirror plane by finding the staff in the *Tomb of Darkhalijz*, or by lighting a candle of invocation.
+Mirror mephits may attack while traversing the tomb or the *Corridor*.

+The party may discover a skeleton wearing a leopard-skin cloak.
+The cloak is inhabited by the spirit of the tabaxi thief king, *Darkhalijz*, who made a deal for immortality with *Abishek*.
+Trapped beneath a mountain of his own gold, his resurrections became a never-ending cycle, earning him a half-life as a cloak.

+Each member of the Arx expedition is trapped in a separate mirrored location which can be accessed by entering one of the Corridor's infinite mirrors.
+Each location will unlock a piece of Gomruss' missing memory.

-River Chapman will trap the party in his game room, an infinite chequerboard demiplane.
-Chance is trapped in a giant hourglass.
-To escape, the Six of Steel must defeat dark and light monsters and shatter the hourglass before time runs out.
+The final mirror leads to River Chapman's infinite chequerboard demiplane.
+Chance can be found trapped in a giant hourglass.
+The Six of Steel must battle their duplicates to escape.
 Releasing Chance breaks River Chapman's contract with *Malaika*, the alu-fiend who granted him the power to trap Chance.

----

-## **Arx**

-### Unearth the Tomb

-> *Gurdeep Darshan*, the representative from the *Arx Institute of Archaeology* offered work clearing out a buried tomb in *Os Terrae*.
-Darshan's first expedition became lost in the plane of mirrors, the party must rescue them.
-The tomb contains undead.
-The throne room houses a staff that can open portals to the plane of mirrors.

-The party may discover a leopard-skin cloak inhabited by the spirit of a tabaxi thief king, *Darkhalijz*, who made a deal for immortality with *Abishek*.
-Trapped beneath a mountain of his own gold, his resurrections became a never-ending cycle, earning him a half-life as a cloak.
+### The Life and Times of Gomruss Yardos Bandorul

+986 PO Gomruss (23) enrols in Caelum's Landing University.

+989 PO Gomruss (26) is expelled from CLU (reason?).

+990 PO Gomruss (27) finds employment with the Commission but is dismissed for accidentally colliding two earthmotes.
+Gomruss travels to Arx on the advice of his tutor, Roshia.
+He find employment as a contractor for the Arx Institute of Archaeology.

+991 PO Gomruss (28) wakes in a tavern to find himself sharing a bed with a dead body, apparently his wife.
+Documents of their association are found to be forgeries and Gomruss is exonerated.
+Gomruss leaves Arx in disgrace.

+996 PO Gomruss, (33) joins the Six of Steel and embarks on a mission into the Miasma.

+- Gomruss' wife was actually, Isma, formerly a servent to *Abhishek*.
+Having built a friendship with Gomruss, she requested he pose as her husband to nullify Abishek's claim to her.
+When Abishek's cronies came to kidnap her, she was killed.
+The cronies fled, leaving Gomruss helpless shouting in vain through silence.

 ---